One-Body Properties and Their Perturbative Accuracy with Aufbau Suppressed Coupled Cluster Theory: Theory

-where $Z$ is the nuclear charge of atom $A$, $\nu$ are the atomic orbitals located on atom $A$, $\gamma_{\text{AO}}$ the 1-RDM in the atomic orbital (AO) basis, and $S$ is the atomic overlap matrix.\cite{lowdinNonOrthogonalityProblemConnected1950} The difference between the excited state and ground state atomic populations were taken to focus specifically on the charge transfer occurring.
-Additionally, these changes were then summed over within specific moieties to gather the electronic change of the entire functional group instead of a specific atom.
+for a L\"owdin-style analysis, where $Z_A$ is the nuclear charge of atom $A$, $\nu$ are the atomic orbitals located on atom $A$, $\gamma_{\text{AO}}$ is the 1-RDM in the atomic orbital (AO) basis, and $S$ is the atomic overlap matrix.\cite{lowdinNonOrthogonalityProblemConnected1950,szaboModernQuantumChemistry1996} The difference between the excited state and ground state atomic populations were taken to focus specifically on the charge transfer occurring.
+These changes were then summed over within specific moieties to gather the electronic change of an entire group instead of a specific atom.
+While both the Mulliken and L\"owdin population analyses are known to depend on the chosen basis set and therefore can be misleading to trust in absolutes,\cite{contrerasElectronDensitiesPopulation2017,northPopulationAnalysisEffects2023} we attempt to mitigate these uncertainties by focusing specifically on changes between the ground and excited charges, overall charges of entire fragments instead of individual atoms, and on a more qualitative analysis.
+Furthermore, by comparing both population schemes against each other, we lessen the chance that our results are simply a product of fortune from one specific scheme.

 For excited state dipole moments, the 1-RDM in the AO basis is also needed.
 However, as mentioned previously, for completely accurate dipole moment calculations the response of the molecular orbitals to the changing electric field is required.
 These were neglected as we opted for an orbital unrelaxed 1-RDM in this study.
 After converting the 1-RDM into the AO basis, tracing the product of it and the atomic orbital's response to the electric field yields the electronic dipole, which can be added to the nuclear dipole for the total dipole.